Mapping between the classical and pseudoclassical models of a relativistic spinning particle in external bosonic and fermionic fields. I: General analysis of a connection between a pair of spinors and anticommuting tensor system

 \section{\bf General analysis of a connection between a pair of spinors $(\psi_{\alpha},\theta_{\alpha})$ and anticommuting tensor system}

-The problem of defining the mapping between the commuting spinor $\psi_{\alpha}$ and anticommuting pseudovector and pseudoscalar variables $(\xi_{\mu},\,\xi_5)$ is in fact a part of a more general analysis of the relation between spinors (Dirac, Majorana or Weyl ones) and Lorentz-invariant real or complex tensor systems.
-In the case of a commuting c-number Dirac spinor and 16 real commuting bilinear tensor quantities that are formed by the given spinor, such a problem has been studied by Takahashi and Okuda \cite{takahashi_1982, takahashi_1983}, Kaempffer \cite{kaempffer_1981}, Crawford \cite{crawford_1985} and from a somewhat different viewpoint by Zhelnorovich \cite{zhelnorovich_1970, zhelnorovich_1972, zhelnorovich_book}.
-The latter author has also considered the special cases of Majorana and Weyl spinors, and the most important for us problem of the relation between a pair of {\it two commuting} spinors $(\psi_{\alpha},\varphi_{\alpha})$ and appropriate tensor set\footnote{\,It seems likely that the decomposition of the direct product of two commuting spinors in terms of tensors was first discussed by Case \cite{case_1955}.}.
-In subsequent discussion we will follow essentially Zhelnorovich \cite{zhelnorovich_1972, zhelnorovich_book}.\\
+The problem of defining a mapping between the commuting spinor $\psi_{\alpha}$ and anticommuting pseudovector and pseudoscalar variables $(\xi_{\mu},\,\xi_5)$ is in fact a part of a more general analysis of the relation between spinors (Dirac, Majorana or Weyl ones) and Lorentz-invariant real or complex tensor systems.
+In the case of a commuting c-number Dirac spinor and 16 real commuting bilinear tensor quantities that are formed by the given spinor, such a problem has been studied by Takahashi and Okuda \cite{takahashi_1982, takahashi_1983}, Kaempffer \cite{kaempffer_1981}, Crawford \cite{crawford_1985}, Lounesto \cite{lounesto_1993} and from a somewhat different viewpoint by Zhelnorovich \cite{zhelnorovich_1970, zhelnorovich_1972, zhelnorovich_book}.
+The latter author has also considered the special cases of Majorana and Weyl spinors, and the most important for us problem of the relation between a pair of {\it two commuting} spinors $(\psi_{\alpha},\varphi_{\alpha})$ and appropriate tensor set\footnote{\,It seems likely that the decomposition of the direct product of two commuting spinors in terms of tensors was first discussed by Case \cite{case_1955} (see also \cite{corson_1955, hamilton_1984}).}.
+In the subsequent discussion we will follow essentially Zhelnorovich \cite{zhelnorovich_1972, zhelnorovich_book}.
+At the end of this section we will mention another alternative approach based on the K\"ahler formalism \cite{kahler_1962}, which represents fermions in terms of antisymmetric tensor fields. \\

-In the problem under consideration we also have at hand two, in the general case Dirac spinors $\psi_{\alpha}$ and $\theta_{\alpha}$ (although in our case the latter plays an auxiliary role).
+In the problem under consideration we also have at hand two, in the general case Dirac spinors $\psi_{\alpha}$ and $\theta_{\alpha}$ (although, as was mentioned in Introduction, in our case the latter plays an auxiliary role).
 However, the second spinor is now classical {\it anticommuting} one as distinct from the works \cite{zhelnorovich_1972, zhelnorovich_book}.\\

 The heart of our subsequent considerations is the expansion of the spinor structure $\hbar^{1/2\,}\bar{\theta}_{\beta} \psi_{\alpha}$ in the basis of the Dirac $\gamma$-matrices:

 The expansion for the Hermitian conjugate expression is